More about Ripley

 Treats and extra poo bags are in the "Ripley Drawer" - under the microwave.

-His dry food and tins of wet food are in same cupboard.
+His dry food and tins of wet food are in the middle of the wall cupboards in the kitchen.

 His lead is by the front door, in the wicker chest.